-About ½ mile away, the tree-filled park is bordered by 19th-century homes, including the Hopemont, the Hunt-Morgan House.
+About half a mile away, the tree-filled park is bordered by 19th-century homes, including Hopemont, the Hunt-Morgan House.
 A printed walking tour of the district is available at the Lexington Visitors Center.

 Is your family up for the challenge?
 Our “quest” uses clues to direct you from place to place in downtown that Mr. and Mrs. Lincoln would have known.
 Download the Family Quest and Answers here or pick up a free copy at our admissions area.

 Walk and discover the history of African-Americans in Kentucky.
-Stories stretch from antebellum period through the present.
-A great place to begin is at Courthouse Square where you will find an orientation sign and a map of sign locations.
+Stories stretch from the antebellum period through the present.
+A great place to begin is at the Old Courthouse where you will find an orientation sign and a map of sign locations.